udger/udger-php/README.md

+> ⚡ This fork is a temporary solution to use guzzle 7 support.
+[Upstream repository](https://github.com/udger/udger-php) has implement it, but no release was tagged yet.

+---

 # Udger client for PHP (data ver.
 3)
 Local parser is very fast and accurate useragent string detection solution.
 Enables developers to locally install and integrate a highly-scalable product.
 We provide the detection of the devices (personal computer, tablet, Smart TV, Game console etc.), operating system, client SW type (browser, e-mail client etc.)